 Created by – the original author of the request (the Requestor).

-Assignee – the Librarian who is assigned the task of working on the part request.
-If blank, the request is available to all members of the Librarians role.
+Assignee – the Librarian who is currently working on the part request.

 State – the state in which the request currently sits.

 Use the top-left drop-down field to switch between viewing All States (default) to viewing all part requests in a particular state.
 Use the search field to quickly find a part request, based on Created By, Assignee or Description fields.
 Part requests can be sorted by any column possessing the control – click on the control, or the column name.